 This article will discuss ADHD Diet or GAPS Diet GAPS stands for Gut and Psychology Syndrome, which was coined by the Russian-born physician, Natasha Campbell-McBride.

 Inspired by the Specific Carbohydrate Diet, (popularized by Elaine Gottschall, biochemist and author of Breaking the Vicious Cycle) Dr. Natasha developed a protocol designed to re-balance the intestinal flora and heal the lining of the gut.
+Thus revealing that diet the ultimate natural treatment is the best way to address the condition.

-Some of you are now wondering: What does healing the lining of the gut have to do with Autism?
 Well, apparently a lot.
 In fact, the intestines are sometimes referred to as the “second brain.”
 And Dr. Natasha believes that the state of our gut determines not only our digestive health, but (at least in part) our mental health and our immune function as well.

 Which leads to a quick lesson in gut physiology explains ADHD Diet or GAPS Diet.